Tom Pryce: Personal and early life

-Pryce took an interest in cars while driving a baker's van at the age of 10, before informing his parents that he wanted to be a racing driver.
+Pryce took an interest in cars while driving a baker's van at the age of ten, before informing his parents that he wanted to be a racing driver.
 During an interview with Alan Henry in 1975, he stated that he had wanted to become a pilot, but thought he was not intelligent enough.
 Like many future Formula One drivers, Pryce had a childhood racing hero.
-In his case it was Lotus's Scottish driver Jim Clark.
+In his case, it was Lotus's Scottish driver Jim Clark.
 Pryce's mother recalled that he was very upset when Clark died at the Hockenheimring in April 1968.
 His father noted that "he was very upset when Jochen Rindt was killed, too".
 After he left school at 16, Pryce's mother insisted that he take an apprenticeship as a tractor mechanic at Llandrillo Technical College, giving him "something to fall back on", as she put it, if his career as a racing driver was unsuccessful.

-In 1975 Pryce married Fenella "Nella" Warwick-Smith, whom he met at a disco in Otford, Kent in 1973.
+In 1975, Pryce married Fenella "Nella" Warwick-Smith, whom he met at a disco in Otford, Kent in 1973.
 Following the death of her husband, Nella went on to run an antiques store in Fulham, London with Janet Brise, the widow of Tony Brise, who died in a plane crash in 1975 with fellow racing driver, Graham Hill and later moved to France.

 Helmet design

-Tom Pryce's helmet design was, in comparison to later drivers', simple and restrained.
+Pryce's helmet design was, in comparison to later drivers', simple and restrained.
 His helmet was plain white all over until 1970.
 At that year's race at Castle Combe, his father asked Pryce to make his helmet stand out more so that he could easily identify him in a pack of cars.
 Pryce added five black vertical lines to his helmet, placed just above his visor.
-From that time the only change to this design was the addition of a Welsh flag to the side of his helmet in 1974.
+From that time, the only change to this design was the addition of a Welsh flag to the side of his helmet in 1974.